 CANDIDATES FOR TUMMY TUCK SURGERY

-- Excess skin around the middle due to pregnancy or significant weight loss
+- Excess, loose skin around the middle due to pregnancy or significant weight loss

-- Isolated pockets of fat around the middle that won’t respond to diet or exercise
+- Isolated pockets of fat around the middle that will not respond to diet or exercise

-Dr Thomas performs tummy tucks under general anaesthesia and patients typically spend a few days in the hospital recuperating after surgery.
-An incision is made across the lower abdomen so that underlying muscles can be tightened and excess skin and tissue removed.
-Incisions are strategically placed so that post-operative scarring is well-hidden beneath clothing and bathing suits.
-Liposuction may also be used during the procedure to remove isolated deposits of fat cells for a smoother result.
+Dr Thomas performs tummy tucks under general anaesthesia.
+An incision is made across the lower abdomen so that underlying muscles can be tightened, and excess skin and tissue can be removed.
+Incisions are strategically placed so that post-operative scarring is hidden underneath most clothing and bathing suits.
+The procedure may take a few hours to complete, depending on the complexity of the procedure.See Before and Afters